filterpaper/zmk-config/readme.md

 # Code Snippets
 ## Combos
-The C preprocessor in `combos.h` simplifies combos into one-liners in the format of:
+The C preprocessor for combos simplify them into one-liners in the format of:
 ```c
 #define COMBO(name, keypress, keypos) \
     combo_##name {                    \